Skip to Content

 You’ll notice that, while they all look house-shaped, there is a large degree of variety when it comes to their shape and size, as they were built to fit the available space.
 Some have multiple floors, but all have side entrances to allow access from the cliff face.

 Made from stone and clay, the houses are decorated with red paint, which was made from the seeds of the achiote fruit.
-The paintings range from geometric to organic forms, with some recognisable shapes being llamas and the Andean cross (a symbol often associated with power and war, and therefore death).
+The paintings range from geometric to organic forms, with some recognizable shapes being llamas and the Andean cross (a symbol often associated with power and war, and therefore death).

 The precarious positioning and uniqueness of these tombs are quite spectacular.
 Scrabbling along the cliff face to get a closer look feels like an adventure and you can almost imagine just discovering them on your own.